PepsiCo’s Marketing Mix (4Ps) Analysis

 2. Online merchandisers

 Most PepsiCo products are available at retailers, such as supermarkets, grocery stores, and convenience stores.
-However, customers can access company-licensed merchandise like tumblers and t-shirts through other retailers and their websites.
-Based on this element of the marketing mix, PepsiCo’s places for distributing its products are mostly non-online retailers.
+However, customers can access company-licensed merchandise, like tumblers and t-shirts, through other retailers and their websites.
+In this marketing mix, the places for distributing products are mostly non-online retailers, with support from the divisions of PepsiCo’s organizational structure (corporate structure).

 PepsiCo promotes its products to attract target customers.
 This element of the marketing mix covers the marketing communications strategies and tactics that the company uses to reach its customers.
-The following are the tactics in PepsiCo’s promotional mix, arranged according to significance:
+The following are the components of PepsiCo’s promotional mix, arranged according to significance:

 1. Advertising